Walsh Bay Wharves Precinct: Walsh Bay

+Walsh Bay is a bay within Port Jackson, Sydney Harbour, about 1000 m south of the suburb McMahons Point, New South Wales, Australia.
+It is named after Henry Deane Walsh, Engineer-in-chief of the Sydney Harbour Trust in the early 20th century.
+Walsh Bay stretches from the Dawes Point (Aboriginal: Tar-ra) in the northeast, to the Millers Point (Aboriginal: Coodyee) in the southwest, and the original shoreline has been altered to include developments now known as Piers 1 to 9.

+The bay was first named in 1918 on drawings of a major new "wharfage scheme" to modernise Sydney's docks to handle steamships and motor vehicles.
+The rejuvenation was planned by Henry Deane Walsh as engineer-in-chief of the Sydney Harbour Trust.
+Its then-chairman, Robert Rowan Purdon Hickson, lent his name to Hickson Road, the new freight thoroughfare around this headland.

 History

 The rocky terrain of Millers Point limited its early uses to fortifications (Dawes Point and Observatory Hill), anchorage for whalers (Walsh Bay) and windmills (the original Millers Point).
 Economic growth and population pressures resulted in more intensive settlement by the 1820s and land ownership was confirmed by a number of Crown grants in the 1830s.

-The decade of the 1830s marks the firm beginning of the continuum of development which ended in the 1920s and which gives Millers Point/Walsh Bay its remarkable historic character today.

 By the 1830s the present basic road system (Kent Street, Argyle Street, Windmill Street and Lower Fort Street) had appeared together with the earliest buildings still existing, such as the 1835 St Brigid's Roman Catholic Church.
 In the 1830s and 1840s, substantial merchant's residences appeared, together with early hotels such as the Lord Nelson Hotel (1834) and Hero of Waterloo Hotel (1844) and community buildings such as the Garrison Church (1840).
 The north shore ferry began operating from Walsh Bay to Blues Point in the 1840s, the location of its wharf still indicated by Ferry Lane.
 Other shipping wharves had appeared at Millers Point by the same decade, scattered irregularly along the shoreline from Dawes Point to Darling Harbour.
 Warehouses and hydraulic equipment were developed to service these wharves from the 1830s.
 Substantial construction of private terrace housing also occurred between the 1840s and the 1890s and led to the area being substantially built-up by 1900.

 The residential character of the area changed during the late nineteenth century and the wealthier, who were concentrated along Argyle and Lower Fort Streets, gradually moved to more desirable suburbs with the growth of the city.
 Their place was taken, and the rows of terraces filled with the working population which serviced the waterfront.
 By the end of the century the area was considered to have substandard housing.